bb-labs/awyes/README.md

-# awyes docker action
+# awyes action

-This action prints deploys lambdas with ease.
-Simple aws.json file does the trick!
+This action deploys any boto3 resource with ease.
+A simple awyes.yml does the trick!

 ## Inputs

-### `config`

-The directory containing your aws.json.
-Defaults to `/aws`.

-### `src`
+### `root`

-The directory containing your source.
-Defaults to `/src`.
+The directory containing your awyes.yml.
+Defaults to `.`.

 ## Example usage

 uses: actions/awyes@v1
 with:
-  config: '/aws'
-  src: '/src'
+  root: '/project'